PaccMann/paccmann_sarscov2/README.md

 Now it's all set to run the full pipeline.

 **NOTE:** the workload required to run the full pipeline is intesive and might not be straightforward to run all the steps on a desktop laptop.
-For this reason, we also provide [pretrained models](https://ibm.ent.box.com/v/paccmann-pytoda-data/folder/91897885403) that can be downloaded and used to run the different steps.
+For this reason, we also provide **pretrained models** (under [data/models](data/models)that can be downloaded and used to run the different steps.

 **NOTE:** in the following, we assume a folder `models` has been created in the root of the repository.
 No worries, the `models` folder is in the [.gitignore](./.gitignore).